Claire Hamill: Life and career

 Josephine Claire Hamill was born on 4 August 1954 in Port Clarence, County Durham.
 She has been active in the music business since age 17.
 In 1971, she was launched as one of Britain's first female singer-songwriters.
 She has been compared to Joni Mitchell by several commentators.

-Shortly following the release of her debut studio album, One House Left Standing (1972), Hamill went on her first UK tour, supporting John Martyn.
+Shortly following the release of her debut studio album, One House Left Standing (1972), Hamill went on her first UK tour, supporting John Martyn with whom she also had a brief romantic relationship.
 She performed at the Concert 10 festival in the United States, July 1972, before a crowd of 200,000.
 By 1973, she had toured the United States with Procol Harum and Jethro Tull, and returned to Britain to record her next studio album, October (1973), at Manor Studio in Oxfordshire.
 She then toured with King Crimson.

 In 1973, she met Ray Davies of the Kinks, who signed her to his Konk label for her third studio album Stage Door Johnnies.
 She toured America for the second time that year and went on another UK tour supporting Gilbert O'Sullivan.
 In addition, she recorded what would be her final studio album of the 1970s and the second one for Konk, Abracadabra (1975).

 In 1979, she provided lead vocals on the song "Look Over Your Shoulder" on Steve Howe's second solo studio album The Steve Howe Album.
 In the early 1980s she worked with Wishbone Ash, appearing as a guest performer on their studio albums Just Testing (1980) and Number the Brave (1981) and joining the group for their 1981–82 tour.
 She returned as a guest on Bare Bones in 1999.

 In 1980, she released a single called "First Night in New York", which gained favourable reviews.
 She formed a group, Transporter (which took its name from Tees Transporter Bridge), which released one single.

 In 1981, she appeared on the Jon and Vangelis studio album The Friends of Mr Cairo and also sang with British jazz/funk/fusion group Morrissey–Mullen, appearing on their fourth studio album Life on the Wire (1982).
 In 1983, Hamill recorded a cover version of Gene Pitney's "24 Hours from Tulsa", produced by the American musician Richard Niles.
 Another single, "If You Would Only Talk to Me", suffered from a lack of radio exposure.